MyPureCloud/genesys-spark/docs/intl.md

 You can use the Spark utils for formatting dates.
 The Spark Utils are proxies to the [browser’s Intl object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl), and will determine the user’s region from the browser configuration of the current language setting if a region is not specified.
 There are multiple tutorials online detailing how to replace libraries such as Moment.js using Intl

-### Q. I’m not upgraded V4 of Genesys Spark Components yet
+### Q. I’m not upgraded to V4 of Genesys Spark Components yet

 Spark Component updates have been backported to `V3`.
 The Spark Utils can be imported separately using `v4` of `genesys-spark`.

+### Q. What is a quick way to verify that the regional date formatting is working as expected?

+Here is one way to verify that regional date formatting is working.
+This is under the assumption that your Genesys Cloud language is set to English.
+Open a new browser window.
+Set your browser language to a different region of English, such as UK.
+You should notice that the date formats should change to reflect the date format of this region.